pachterlab/CP_2023/README.md

 [Github for MCML Package](https://github.com/pachterlab/MCML): Package for running the MCML algorithm and quantitative analysis on embeddings/matrices.

-## Notebooks Directory Contents
+## Repo Directory Contents

 1) **notebooks**
   All analysis notebooks from which Figures were generated.
-  Notebook directories listed below for the corresponding Figures.
+  Notebook sub-directories listed below for the corresponding Figures.

     * Figure 2: `jaccardDistort_Fig2a`, `combinedFigurePlots_Figs2a_4a_7`, `cellRankAnalysis_Figs2b_4b`, `equidAnalysis_Fig2c`
     * Figure 3: `uteroMixingAnalysis_Fig3a`, `scanoCompMixingAnalysis_Fig3b`